Teen

 Dance Structure Short sequence repeated throughout the music.

-Music Speed 120 counts/min but can be done accelerating.
+Music Speed 120 counts/min but can be done at other speeds or accelerating.

 Disclaimer: Mistakes are quite likely in the notes and no guarantees are made as to accuracy.
 There may be other versions of the same dance or other dances with the same name.
 Music may differ, particularly in speed, introduction and duration, between performers.
 The division into parts, bars & counts might not be standard.
 These notes of the dance are freely distributable (under GPL or CC-by-sa) in so much as the note's author's contribution but the choreography and/or collection were by other people and so their copyright might apply to the dance itself.
 Better than using notes, go to a dance class where it is taught by Dalila Heath or Tom Bozigian.